deliveroo/deliveroo.engineering/_posts/2020-06-16-using-aws-ec2-and-ecs-to-host-hundreds-of-services.md

 I would say this; an EC2 host is a server.
 More simply, it is a computer.
-It is (in most cases) not an actual physical server in a rack, and Amazon abstracts that detail away us, but I find I get my head around the concept easier by thinking of them as physical machines anyway.
+It is (in most cases) not an actual physical server in a rack, and Amazon abstracts that detail away from us, but I find I get my head around the concept easier by thinking of them as physical machines anyway.
 The machines we generally use have 16 vCPUs and 64 GiB of Memory (RAM).